daylanKifky/daylankifky.github.io/articles/010_embodiedAI_UX.md

-# User experience research at embedded AI company
+# User experience research at embodied AI company

 I led the design and prototyping of several user interfaces for AI powered 3D modeling tools.
 Working in a fast paced startup environment, I balanced rapid iteration with user research to create interfaces that made complex technical workflows accessible.